 PIs and RAs appreciate that Cayuse Fund Manager provides flexible control over user access, so various users can have access to specific categories of data.
 That way, RAs can provide transparency while protecting certain budget lines for sensitive data.

 3. Reporting on financial data quickly and easily

 Post-award administrators prepare financial reports for PIs on a regular basis (often monthly), but if a PI asks for an update in the meantime, it’s often too time-consuming.
 RAs are already overloaded, and tracking down financial information takes forever.
 For instance, pre-award and post-award RAs at the same institution often don’t have access to the same financial data, and the back-and-forth can take a lot of time.

 Interest in experiencing these benefits in your post-award office?
-Learn more about Cayuse Financials here.
+Learn more about Cayuse Fund Manager here.